DETAILED ACTION

 one or more physical processors configured by machine-readable instructions to:

-obtain application log information, the application log information defining a set of application logs, the set of application logs including application mutable logs and application context logs, the application mutable logs to be changed in the well log normalization and the application context logs not to be changed in the well log normalization;
+take measurement of well logs during well bore operations, wherein wellbore conditions and/or well bore operation factors during the measurement inject noise into at least some of the well logs, further wherein the well logs include application mutable logs and application context logs, the application mutable logs to be changed in the well log normalization and the application context logs not to be changed in the well log normalization, wherein;

 obtain reference log information, the reference log information defining a set of reference logs, the set of reference logs including reference mutable logs and reference context logs, the reference mutable logs corresponding to the application mutable logs and the reference context logs corresponding to the application context logs; and

-generate a set of normalized application logs based on a multivariate linear transformation of the set of application logs using the set of reference logs, the multivariate linear transformation of the set of application logs changing the application mutable logs and not changing the application context logs in the set of normalized application logs.
+generate a set of normalized application logs based on a multivariate linear transformation of the set of application logs using the set of reference logs, the multivariate linear transformation of the set of application logs changing the application mutable logs and not changing the application context logs in the set of normalized application logs, wherein inclusion of the application context logs and the reference context logs for normalization of the application mutable logs increases accuracy and versatility of the normalization of the application mutable logs and improves noise removal for well log measurement.

 Under step 2A prong 1, claims 2-10 recite the same abstract idea as claim 1 by reason of dependence.
 Further, claim 2 recites further details of the abstract idea of the multivariate linear transformation “wherein the multivariate linear transformation of the set of application logs is adjusted based on difference between a probability distribution of the set of normalized application logs and a probability distribution of the set of reference logs”; claim 3 recites further details of the abstract idea of the multivariate linear transformation “wherein the set of application logs is represented within a data matrix for the multivariate linear transformation”; claim 4 recites further details of the abstract idea of the multivariate linear transformation “wherein adjustment of the multivariate linear transformation of the set of application logs includes change in values of a transformation matrix and/or a bias vector that reduces the difference between the probability distribution of the set of normalized application logs and the probability distribution of the set of reference logs”; claim 5 recites further details of the abstract idea of the multivariate linear transformation “wherein components of the probability distribution of the set of reference logs are reweighted to increase approximation of the probability distribution of the set of normalized application logs”; claim 6 recites further details of the abstract idea of the multivariate linear transformation “wherein reweighting of the components of the probability distribution of the set of reference logs to increase approximation of the probability distribution of the set of normalized application logs includes setting a weight of a given component of the probability distribution of the set of reference logs to zero to remove the given component based on a corresponding component not existing within the probability distribution of the set of normalized application logs”; claim 7 recites further details of the abstract idea of the multivariate linear transformation “wherein the difference between the probability distribution of the set of normalized application logs and the probability distribution of the set of reference logs is quantified using Jensen-Shannon divergence”; claim 8 recites further details of the abstract idea of the multivariate linear transformation “wherein the probability distribution of the set of normalized application logs and the probability distribution of the set of reference logs are represented as sums of multiple elementary probability density functions”; and claim 9 recites further details of the abstract idea of the multivariate linear transformation “wherein the probability distribution of the set of normalized application logs and the probability distribution of the set of reference logs are represented as the sums of multiple elementary probability density functions using Gaussian mixture modeling” which falls within the “Mathematical Concepts” and/or “Mental Processes” grouping of abstract ideas.
 In particular claims 2-9 do not include additional elements that would require further analysis under step 2A prong 2 and step 2B.
 Accordingly, the claims are directed to recite an abstract idea.